memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 ```
 ### Batched read procedures

 Similar to regular `read` and `write` procedures, we have `batched` `read` and `write` procedures.
 Batched procedures are very similar to regular procedures.
-Key difference is that batched procedures return results in batches, mostly to reduce memory consumption.
-For batch procedures you need to define **three** functions:
+The key difference is that batched procedures return results in batches, mostly to reduce memory consumption.
+For batched procedures, you need to define **three** functions:
-* `batching` function - similar to main function in regular procedures
+* `batching` function - similar to the main function in regular procedures
 * `initialization` function - function to initialize stream, open source file, etc...
-* `cleanup` function - function to close stream, or source file, etc...
+* `cleanup` function - function to close a stream, source file, etc...

-Since there are three function, construct works as follows:
+Since there are three functions, construct works as follows:
-- `initialization` function must define to receive same parameters as batching function including `mgp.ProcCtx` as first parameter
+- `initialization` function must define to receive the same parameters in the same order as batching function including `mgp.ProcCtx` if defined as the first parameter
-- when calling procedure from query, you need to call `batching` function
+- when calling procedure from the query, you need to call the `batching` function
-- `initialization` is called before `batching` function
+- Memgraph calls `initialization` before the `batching` function
-- batching function needs to return empty result at some point, which signals end of stream from batch
+- `batching` function needs to return an empty result at some point, which signals the end of the stream
-- `cleanup` function is called on end of stream
+- `cleanup` function is called at end of the stream

-There is no decorator used to register batched read procedure, but we use `mgp` function `mgp.add_batch_write_proc('batch', 'init', 'cleanup')`
+There is no decorator used to register batched read procedure, but we use the `mgp` function `mgp.add_batch_read_proc('batch', 'init', 'cleanup')`

 ```python
 mysql_dict = {}